 First, login to Google Tag Manager and create an account, if you haven’t already.
 This account will hold “containers,” which will contain the tags for your website(s).

 Step 2.
 Create a new Tag Manager container for your website.

 Similarly, create a container for the website whose tracking code you want to upgrade.
-This container will hold all the tags, rules and macros that are related to your website.
+This container will hold all the tags, triggers and variables that are related to your website.

-For a conceptual breakdown of what tags, rules and macros do, refer to the Tag Manager Support Center.
-Spoiler: rules dictate when particular tags will appear on what pages based on custom information retrieved by macros.
+For a conceptual breakdown of what tags, triggers and variables do, refer to the Tag Manager Support Center.
+Spoiler: triggers dictate when particular tags will appear on what pages based on custom information retrieved by variables.

 Step 3.
 Grab the GTM tracking code and place it on each page of your site.